-For each You must meet the following emission limitation, except during periods of startup During periods of startup you must 1.
-4SRB stationary RICE June 15, 2004, you may reduce formaldehyde Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply. b.
+For each .
+You must meet the following emission limitation, except during periods of startup During periods of startup you must stationary RICE percent or more.
+If you commenced construction or reconstruction between December 19, 2002 and June 15, 2004, you Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply. b.
 Limit the concentration of formaldehyde in the stationary RICE exhaust to 350 ppbvd or less at 15 percent O 2

-&lt;sup>1 Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.
+Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.